EmparYahui/urban-oer-chinese/README.md

 ---

+## 🧭 Entry pathways

+Different users may engage with this repository through multiple entry points depending on their goals:

+### 👩‍🏫 For teachers and instructional designers
+Start here:
+- 01 Teaching design → pedagogical structure
+- 02 Learning tasks → classroom implementation
+- 05 Templates → adaptation and reuse

+### 🔬 For researchers
+Start here:
+- 03 Assessment → analytical framework and rubrics
+- 06 Examples → learner artefacts and empirical evidence

+### 📱 For AR practitioners and digital designers
+Start here:
+- 04 AR guidelines → spatial mediation framework
+- 02 Learning tasks → implementation of AR-linked activities

+### 📦 For full course implementation
+Follow the complete sequence:
+01 → 02 → 03 → 04 → 05 → 06

+### 🔁 For adaptation to other languages or contexts
+Focus on:
+- 01 Teaching design
+- 05 Templates
+- 02 Learning tasks

+---

 ## How to use this repository

 This repository is structured as a modular Open Educational Resources (OER) system for task-based language learning in urban contexts.